everpress-co/mailster/readme.txt

 * deprecated MyMail methods

-For further details please visit [the changelog on the Mailster Homepage](https://mailster.co/changelog/)
+For further details please visit [the change log on the Mailster Homepage](https://mailster.co/changelog/)